Bruce Arians: Playing career

 Arians played college football at Virginia Tech in Blacksburg, Virginia.
 As a senior in 1974, he was the starting quarterback in a wishbone offense for the independent Hokies, and completed 53 of 118 passes (44.9%) for 952 yards with three passing touchdowns and seven interceptions.
 Arians rushed for 243 yards and eleven touchdowns, which set a school record for most quarterback rushing touchdowns in a season; it stood for 42 years, until broken by Jerod Evans in 2016.
 He was also the first white player to share a dorm room with a black player in school history; his roommate was James Barber, father of Ronde and Tiki Barber.
+The two were given the nickname "Salt and Pepper".

-College coaching career
+Coaching career

+Early years

 Arians began his coaching career in 1975 as a graduate assistant at Virginia Tech.
 Arians then held an assistant coaching position at Mississippi State University (running backs and wide receivers) from 1978 to 1980 before heading to the University of Alabama to coach the running backs from 1981 to 1982 under Paul "Bear" Bryant.

 Arians was also the head coach at Temple University from 1983 to 1988.
 While head coach for the Owls, he compiled a 27–39 overall record over six seasons.
 He had two winning records on the field, in 1984 and 1986; the Owls finished 6–5 both seasons.
 However, all of the 1986 wins were later forfeited after it emerged that running back Paul Palmer, who was the runner-up in the Heisman Trophy voting in 1986, had signed with a sports agent before the season.
 Besides Palmer, other standout players Arians coached at Temple included cornerback Kevin Ross, safety Todd Bowles, and running back Todd McNair.
-Ross, Bowles, and McNair would all later serve as NFL assistant coaches with or under Arians.
+Ross, Bowles, and McNair all later served as NFL assistant coaches with or under Arians.

-After coaching at Temple, Arians held positions with Mississippi State (offensive coordinator, 1993–95) and Alabama (offensive coordinator, 1997) in between NFL assistant coaching jobs.

-NFL coaching career

-At the end of the college football season in 1988, Arians was hired in the NFL as a running backs coach for the Kansas City Chiefs.
-It was during this time with the Chiefs that he worked with the coach who brought him to the Pittsburgh Steelers, Bill Cowher.
-He also spent one season as the tight ends coach of the New Orleans Saints in 1996.
+At the end of the Temple football season in 1988, Arians was hired in the NFL as a running backs coach for the Kansas City Chiefs under Marty Schottenheimer.
+It was during this time with the Chiefs that he worked with the coach who eventually brought him to the Pittsburgh Steelers, Bill Cowher.
+He held positions with Mississippi State (offensive coordinator, 1993–95), New Orleans Saints (tight ends, 1996), and Alabama (offensive coordinator, 1997) following this.

+Indianapolis Colts (1998–2000)

+Following this stint was when he made a name for himself when he got the job as the quarterbacks coach of the Indianapolis Colts under Jim E. Mora in 1998.
+He was the first quarterback coach of Peyton Manning when the latter arrived in the NFL.
+Arians spent three years with the team, guiding Manning and helping him gain confidence through his early seasons.